 Where to begin

-If you’re interested in starting a new early childhood education (ECE) service, you should consider these steps.
+If you’re interested in starting a new early learning service, you should consider these steps.

-Your first decision will be about what type of early childhood education (ECE) service suits you best.
-There are 2 kinds to choose from:
+Your first decision will be about what type of service suits you best.

 We suggest you start by visiting early childhood education (ECE) services in your area.
 This will help you find out what types of service already exist.

 This will enable you to find out what kind of service would best meet your community's needs, and be affordable for families.
 It is important to undertake this work to ensure the service being proposed is likely to meet community needs and attract families to attend.